Tyrtania119/ConsoleSudoku/README.md

 ## Known bugs, things to improve

--During game when player inputs numberOfRow <Enter> numberOfCol <Enter> number instead of R|C|N in one line they can lose track of what was already input
+*During game when player inputs numberOfRow <Enter> numberOfCol <Enter> number instead of R|C|N in one line they can lose track of what was already input
 	-> ADD TRACKER TO SHOW PLAYER ROW COL NUMBER SELECTED

--Only one save can be made and loaded
+*Only one save can be made and loaded
 	-> CHANGE SAVING SYSTEM SO PLAYER CAN SAVE MANY FILES

+*Folder hierarchy xD

 ## Majóweczka :]